fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 ```

 The first command generates the triangulation in a square box with
-sidelength 300, while trying to keep a minimum distance of about 10
+side length 300, while trying to keep a minimum distance of about 10
 between vertices.
 Once this has been accomplished, the second
 command transforms the coordinates to the desired square domain.
 As the last two commands show, the resulting x-coordinates do indeed